How to turn your Java skills into a career in Machine Learning

 You have to understand the statistical and theory-based foundation of machine learning in order to properly implement it.
 This is true no matter what languages you are proficient in.
 A good place to start are Google’s courses on deep learning and reading up on how machine learning algorithms work.

-If you need a maths, stats and probability refresher, KhanAcademy has helpful resources on the linear algebra, probability & statistics and calculus that you need on how to understand what you’re doing with machine learning models.
+If you need a mathematics, statistics and probability refresher, KhanAcademy has helpful resources on the linear algebra, probability & statistics and calculus that you need on how to understand what you’re doing with machine learning models.

 2. Practice implementing machine learning models with Java workbenches